night010392/ERC_1155/README.md

 This contract support the following goals.

 1-1.
 Account can exchange one of ERC20 token to other ERC20 token to other accounts.
 1-2.
-Account can exhcnage any ERC20 token to any ERC721 NFT token to other accounts.
+Account can exchange any ERC20 token to any ERC721 NFT token to other accounts.
 1-3.
 Contract supports mutiple token transaction in one transaction.
 ## 2. Function ##
 Each account can call the following function to fulfill their goals.